Welcome! You have reached the wood-rots

 WHITE POCKET ROT: Wood contains hundreds, or even thousands of small oval shaped indentations all along

 the surface of the wood.
-This rot is a fungus that attacks the heartwood of
+This rot is a fungus that attacks the heartwood of living trees.
+This wood is still used for

 construction and can often be found in crawlspace floor joists.
 The fungus - that causes white pocket rot - dies in